brumafriend/BrumaGame/README.md

 A game
 Made with python3, also it's a "console game" AKA all text.

-**NOTE: I AM NOT GOOD AT CODING.
-So don't expect this to be good.
-At all.**

 How the game works:
 You have an army and a population, which number 5000 and 25000 respectively.
 Your population does not include soldiers.
 The aim is to conquer all of the 5 of the other countries there are right now: UK, USA, France, Germany and Russia.